-If you would like to get involved with the CAA, LCs or global groups please contact board@cemsa-lumni.org.
-They would be happy to hear from you!
+If students would like to get involved with the CAA, LCs or global groups, please contact board @cemsalumni.org.

 CEMS SOCIAL MEDIA CHANNELS TO REACH ALUMNI

 Check out the CEMS YouTube Channel to watch webinars and open discussions organised by the CEMS Alumni Team and the Student Board featuring Alumni.